Thingybob8055/custom-fourier-series/README.md

 The code comments have a detailed explanation of both the Maths and the logic.

 The two sections below shows example usages for these functions.

+MATLAB Symbolic Toolbox is required to use this.
 # Usage from Command Window

 ```MATLAB